Last Updated: August 26, 2024

 MBA School Admission - GRE or GMAT?

-While there are colleges and universities that also let candidates apply without a GRE or GMAT score, it is considered ideal for candidates to crack either of these examinations to enter the best institutions of their choice.
-While contemplating the need for taking one of these examinations, candidates might find it hard to choose from these two examinations.
-It is advisable for candidates to play to their strengths by looking at their own strengths and weaknesses and placing them alongside the two examinations to understand which exam will let them score better.
-A better score in either of these examinations will aid candidates highly in their admission process.
+, it is ideal for candidates to crack either of these tests to enter the best institutions of their choice.
+While contemplating the need to take one of these tests, candidates might find it hard to choose between them.
+Candidates are encouraged to leverage their strengths by evaluating their strengths and weaknesses and aligning these with the two tests to determine which assessment will yield a higher score.
+A better score on either test will aid candidates in their admission process.

 What is GMAT?